 When I first encountered Cognition: An Erica Reed Thriller, it was in a bundle -It looked interesting but I put it on the back burner since I was busy with other games.
 Fast forward a few years, I asked my friends on Steam what game I should play as a break from my usual things, and this title came up.
 After looking into it I realized this seemed like a great idea!
 I had not played a point-and-click adventure game in a while, the other reviews seemed positive and it was recommended by friends, as well.
 Drawn in with art style reminiscent to comic books along with the opportunity to play a female protagonist I booted the game up and instantly became addicted.
 This title offers a solid story, good game-play and hours of fun for any gamer.

 Dive into a gritty detective story filled with twists and turns: The story is told in four separate episodes all focusing on the titular character, Erica Reed.
-She’s a FBI agent from Boston who has special psychic powers that help her see the past and even into people’s memories.
+She’s a FBI agent from Boston who has special psychic powers that help her see the past even into people’s memories and give a psychic reading in special cases.
 Three years prior to the beginning, Erica’s brother was brutally murdered by a serial killer, haunting her throughout the plot.
 I enjoyed the first two episodes a lot as they focused on Agent Reed solving cases, however the plot gets deeper by the third episode and things begin to focus mainly on Erica and her abilities.
 Not much can be said without giving away spoilers, but even at its weakest points the story kept me glued to my seat wanting to find out what would happen next.

 Make choices that affect the story and solve interesting puzzles: At certain points you have the option to make choices which directly affect how the story goes.
 Granted, you’ll always end up in the same place at the end but there are slight differences, plus, if you want all the Steam achievements you’ll have to make different choices at different places.
 Cognition also has plenty of puzzles to keep you busy, featuring mainly logic puzzles since you are playing a detective.
 Using Erica’s special abilities helps to solve cases and as the player progresses you’ll learn new tricks to get to the answers you seek.
 This title also has modern tools, like searching the internet, for finding evidence and information.